 They use military-grade encryption algorithms to protect your data on their servers and while you upload or download them.

 Let’s take a look at ten of these encryption-enabled online storage solutions you can put to good use.

-The IDrive client is available for Windows, Mac OS, Android and iOS.
-It’s easy to store and backup your files and folders.
+The IDrive client is available for Windows, Mac OS, Android, and iOS.
+It’s easy to store and back up your files and folders.

 You can backup files from multiple devices in one account and manage multiple accounts through its client.
-They offer 5GB free storage.
+They offer 5GB of free storage.

 Comodo is an online security provider, selling products like antiviruses and Internet Security software.
 They’re experts when it comes to security.

 Comodo Online Storage transfers your data on a 256-bit SSL secure connection and stores it in encrypted form in Comodo’s highly secure storage infrastructure.

 They have an easy-to-use client software for Windows and Android and they also offer 5GB free storage.